 5. Necessary Qualifications To Become A Tour Guide In Australia

-You don’t need to undertake any formal training and qualification to become a tour guide in Australia.
+You don't need formal training and qualifications to become a tour guide in Australia.

 Here is how you can qualify for a tour guide job in Australia:

 Must have completed Year 10